robillersomeone/survey_of_distributions/README.md

 can view the negative binomial as poisson distribution with `λ` being a random variable with a gamma distribution with shape `r` and scale `θ = p/(1-p)`

-under certain paramters the negative binomial converges to the poisson
+under certain parameters the negative binomial converges to the poisson

-Sources
+## Sources

 [wiki list of distribitions](https://en.wikipedia.org/wiki/List_of_probability_distributions)